Sociology of the family: Alternate family forms

 The number of married couples raising children has decreased over the years.
-In Canada, married and common law couples with children under the age of 25 represented 44% of all families in 2001.
-This statistic has lowered since 1991, when married and common law couples raising children under the age of 25 represented 49 percent of all Canadian families.
+In Canada, married and common-law couples with children under the age of 25 represented 44% of all families in 2001.
+This statistic has lowered since 1991, when married and common-law couples raising children under the age of 25 represented 49 percent of all Canadian families.
 There are various family forms which are becoming increasingly popular in society.

-Single parent families
+Single-parent families

-In Canada, one parent families have become popular since 1961 when only 8.4 percent of children were being raised by a single parent.
+In Canada, one-parent families have become popular since 1961 when only 8.4 percent of children were being raised by a single parent.
 In 2001, 15.6 percent of children were being raised by a single parent.
-The number of single parent families continue to rise, while it is four times more likely that the mother is the parent raising the child.
-The high percentage of mothers becoming the sole parent is sometimes due to the result of a divorce, unplanned pregnancy or the inability to find a befitting partner.
+The number of single-parent families continue to rise, while it is four times more likely that the mother is the parent raising the child.
+The high percentage of mothers becoming the sole parent is sometimes due to the result of a divorce, unplanned pregnancy or the inability to find a befitting partner..

-Children who are raised by a single parent are commonly at a disadvantage due to the characteristics of parenting.
-A mother and father both make significant contributions to the development of a child, therefore one parent's ability to raise a child on her or his own may be hindered.

 Cohabitation

 A residence containing an unmarried couple is called cohabitation.
 This type of family style is becoming increasingly accepted in Canada and has increased from 8% in 1981 to 16.4% in 2001.
-In the last few decades, living with your significant other has become normalized in society.
+In the last few decades, living with one's significant other has become normalized in society.
 Cohabitation has drastically increased in the United States within the last 50 years, increasing by nearly 900 percent.
 Data from a 2012 Census showed that 7.8 million couples are living together without first getting married, compared to 2.9 million in 1996.
 And two-thirds of couples married in 2012 shared a home together for more than two years before their marriage.

 Gay and lesbian couples

-Gay and Lesbian couples are categorized as same sex relationships.
-In 1989, Denmark was the first nation to allow same sex couples to get married and to provide equal rights to all citizens.
-After this many nations began to allow same sex marriages to occur such as Canada and Spain (2005).
-A United States Supreme Court ruling mandated that same sex marriage is constitutional and therefore allowed in all 50 states in the United States (2015).
+Gay and lesbian couples are categorized as same-sex relationships.
+In 1989, Denmark was the first nation to allow same-sex couples to marry and to provide equal rights to all citizens.
+Many nations began to allow same-sex marriages, such as Canada and Spain (2005).
+A United States Supreme Court ruling mandated that same-sex marriage is constitutional and therefore allowed in all 50 states in the United States (2015).